Secret Sister Gift Scam

-(with video below) It is December, so you will probably see a big Facebook or Instagram campaign promoting a secret gift exchange soon.
-If it comes on your feed, you will see that it involves the receiving of 6 to 36 gifts from other registered participants.
+You may see a big Facebook or Instagram campaign promoting a secret sister gift scam (read gift exchange).
+It has different variations, but most likely you will see that it involves the receiving of 6 to 36 gifts from other registered participants.
 It sounds cool, right?
 In the spirit of Christmas, what can be better?
-Let's look.
+Let’s look.

 This is one of the most common Christmas scams this year.
-How does the it work?
+How does it work?

-Watch the video below to see the Secret Gift Exchange scam exposed:
+Watch the video below to see the Secret Sister Scam exposed:

-Here is hos it works, once you see the promotion of the 'event'.
-The content of the campaign, which encourages the Facebook members to share the news, states:
+Here is how it works, once you see the promotion of the ‘event’.
+The content of the Secret Sister Gift Scam on Facebook campaign, which encourages users to share the news, states:

 “Are you interested in a Holiday gift exchange?
 I don’t care where you live – you are welcome to join.
 I need at least six ladies (or gentlemen) of any age to participate in a secret gift exchange.
 You only have to buy one gift valued at $10 or more and send it to one secret sister and you will receive 6-36 in return!
 Let me know if you are interested and I will send you the information.
 Please don’t ask to participate if you are not willing to spend the $10.